dupr/duprkit/README.md

 DUR Toolkit (durkit) is a set of tools designed for creating and utilizing user packaging recipe, which aims to simplify the source tree debianization process.
-A recipe can be transformed into a `debianized` source tree, `.dsc` files, or `.deb` files directly, at your option.
+A recipe defines how to get the source package and how to debianize the source tree, and can be transformed into a `debianized` source tree, `.dsc` files, or `.deb` files directly, at user's option.
 A set of recipe files form a Collection, namely a Debian User Repository.

 This toolkit try to provide an experience resembles AUR's PKGBUILD or Gentoo's